omdevteam/om/docs_src/documentation_configuration_file.rst

 * **speed_report_interval (int):** the number of events that must pass between consecutive speed reports from OnDA.
-This parameter determines how often OnDA prints the "Processed: ..: message that provides information for about the processing speed.
+This parameter determines how often OnDA prints the "Processed: ..." message that provides information for about the processing speed.
-  Exaple: 100
+  Example: 100

 [DataAccumulator]